 Disasters Management Plans- These are plans that identify hazard-prone areas (Urban districts/municipalities), vulnerabilities, resources available, strategies for risk reduction, evacuation sites and routes, necessary response activities and responsibilities of various stakeholders for disaster preparedness and response.
 Effective plans also consider and identify securing resources; e.g., stockpiling supplies and earmarking funds (NDMP, 2012).

 |1.2b Number of Disaster Management Plans implemented||This indicator measures the number of Urban Disaster Management Plans formulated (as reported against indicator 1.2a) that are actually implemented in Urban municipalities by relevant organizations.|

-Local scale- For the local levels to be targeted, districts vulnerable to disasters and highly economic and densely populated settlements with high disaster vulnerabilities (based on the disaster experiences in the past) are to be prioritized (NDMP, 2012).
+Local-scale- For the local levels to be targeted, districts vulnerable to disasters and highly economic and densely populated settlements with high disaster vulnerabilities (based on the disaster experienced in the past) are to be prioritized (NDMP, 2012).

 Established- This refers to newly established forecasting and early warning systems.

 Strengthened– This refers to the enhancement of existing early warning systems.

 |1.4b: Number of early warning dissemination systems developed /strengthened at national and local level||Dissemination systems– These include establishing/strengthening of mechanisms and communication systems to disseminate warning messages to the communities at national and local (UC) levels.
 As per NDMP (2012), this includes innovation of communication system between PMD and NDMA, among DMAs (NDMA-PDMA-DDMA) and a communication system utilizing cellular phone and radio broadcast networks.

 Developed- This refers to newly established early warning dissemination systems.